Preferred Admission Entry Path

 There is no firm application deadline.
 Applicants using the Preferred Admission entry path are considered as long as there are still seats available in the class.
-If you do not initially qualify for direct entry, you may enroll at the University as a pharmaceutical science student, taking the recommended prepharmacy curriculum.
-Working with a pharmacy faculty advisor, you may develop a plan to pursue admission to the Cedarville University School of Pharmacy.
+If you do not initially qualify for Preferred Admission, you may enroll at the University as a pharmaceutical sciences student, taking the recommended prepharmacy curriculum.
+Working with a pharmacy faculty advisor, a plan will be developed to pursue admission to the Cedarville University School of Pharmacy.
 Typically, you may be considered for Preferred Admission to the Cedarville University School of Pharmacy when your spring semester cumulative Cedarville grade point average exceeds 3.0.

 - Gain admittance to Cedarville University

 Complete and submit the undergraduate application for admission.
 You may begin this process as soon as your high school posts your final junior year grades.
 The undergraduate application opens on June 1.

 - Indicate your program of interest as "Pharmaceutical Sciences" on your application.